Cole Wehrle: Career

 Root, Wehrle's first game with Leder Games, was crowdfunded in 2017 and published the following year.
 He designed Root as a "simulation of political and economic warfare of a struggle for the hearts and minds of the people" which is "radically asymmetric" in which "Each side plays by different rules and aims at different goals; they virtually play different games.
 Root is based on the COIN series of war games – a series of extremely complex simulations of counterinsurgency warfare."
 A reviewer for the New York Times said that "I'm going to make this sound really weirdly intellectual, but let me just say that Cole Wehrle has a designer diary where he explains how the idea of this game came from his graduate studies into Foucauldian biopower."

 A new version of Pax Pamir: Second Edition was released in 2019 as the first release from Wehrlegig Games.
 Wehrlegig then published a second edition of John Company, having obtained $787,000 in funding for the game; Slate called it Wehrle's "magnum opus".
 Following the release, Wehrlegig Games announced that the company would expand to publish other designers' works in the historical board game subgenre, and Wehrle cofounded the Zenobia Award in 2020, intended to highlight and support underrepresented designers in the industry.

 Wehrle designed the 2021 game Oath: Chronicles of Empire and Exile after first pitching the game in 2018, inspired in part by Reiner Knizia's game Medici.
 Matt Jarvis in a review of Oath on Dicebreaker said that "unlike designer Cole Wehrle’s breakout hit Root, all of the players have the same set of options and actions – for the most part – at their disposal. [...]
 Cole Wehrle has added another masterpiece to his already gleaming collection of games that are as interesting around the table as they are on it."
 Dan Jolin in a review of Oath said that "Those drawn in by Kyle Ferrin's awesomely evocative and characterful artwork – think The Dark Crystal by way of Richard Scarry – might be put off by designer Cole Wehrle's almost highbrow yet generic terminology (that wordy subtitle is a big tip-off)."

 Leder Games launched a Kickstarter in 2022 to fund Wehrle's space opera strategy board game Arcs.
-In 2024, he intends to release Zenobia Award runner-up Molly House under Wehrlegig Games, about molly houses and queer culture in Georgian England, for which he aided Jo Kelly in design.
+In 2024 he released Zenobia Award runner-up Molly House under Wehrlegig Games, about molly houses and queer culture in Georgian England, for which he aided Jo Kelly in design.

+On January 13, 2026, Wehrle announced his amicable departure from Leder Games to found his own tabletop game company Buried Giant Studios together with Kyle Ferrin (illustrator of Root, Oath, and Arcs, among other games), Wehrle's brother Drew, and Ted Caya.
+Leder Games also decided to sell Oath and Arcs IPs to Buried Giant, but retained the ownership of Root.